seregonwar/UniversalFormUnlocker/README.md

 After running the script, these fields will be enabled and interactive, and the popup will be removed, allowing for smooth user interaction.

-### Conclusion

-This script provides a universal solution for unlocking and enhancing disabled fields on any website.
-It is especially useful for testing, debugging, or modifying web pages where certain fields are intentionally disabled.
-By including detailed logging and the ability to add custom event listeners, it ensures that the fields function correctly once they are enabled.